e-kai00/gungnir-shop/README.md

 ### Content

-- All product images and descriptions originate from Yachur Shop, a business owned jointly by my husband and myself.
+- All product images and descriptions originate from Yachur Shop, a shop owned jointly by my husband and myself.
-- The comments within the Reviews section was written myself.
+- The comments within the Reviews section was written by myself.
+- The layout design of the shop draws inspiration from the Etsy marketplace.
+Additionally, concepts such as incorporating estimated delivery information on the product page have been influenced by elements found on the marketplace.
 - Favicon: [Spear icon by Icons8](https://icons8.com/icon/kOTdncKshxcE/spear)

 ### Code